mscook/SeqFindR/README.rst

     * species

 The final element, separated by **[]** contains a classification.
-This information is used by SeqFindR to draw different coloured blocks.
+This information is used by SeqFindr to draw different coloured blocks.

 An example::